rv-us/cmpm-121-f25-d1/README.md

 ### Interactive Button Animations

-Inspired by peer projects featuring smooth hover effects and visual feedback.
-The launch button and upgrade buttons now feature:
+Inspired by [TwilightEch03s's project](https://twilightech03s.github.io/cmpm-121-f25-d1/) which featured polished button interactions with smooth hover effects and visual feedback.
+I noticed how their buttons used CSS transitions for scale transforms and enhanced shadow effects that made the interface feel more responsive.
+Based on this inspiration, the launch button and upgrade buttons now feature:

-- Hover effects with scale and shadow transitions
+- Hover effects with scale and shadow transitions (transform: scale and translateY)
 - Active state feedback for click interactions
-- Smooth CSS transitions for better user experience
+- Smooth CSS transitions (transition: all 0.3s ease)
-- Visual glow effects that match the space theme
+- Visual glow effects using box-shadow that match the space theme

 See the gallery for all inspiring projects: https://rndmcnlly.github.io/cmpm-121-f25-d1-gallery/